Name what you already understand before the build gets bigger.

 Small Engine No-Start First Checks

-Use a basic fuel, spark, air, and safety-interlock ladder before replacing parts.
+Use a basic fuel, spark, air, and safety-interlock sequence before replacing parts.

 Ladder steps